 HEALTH AND MOBILITY: Students will not be required to walk or hike long distances while abroad and most streets in the city and nearby towns are flat and smooth.
 The surrounding areas have many hills.
 The summer months in Bilbao will be mild to warm; summers in Bilbao (northern Spain) are not as warm as found in the south of Spain.
-Recommended immunizations/medications per CDC (as of November 1, 2015) include the Hepatitis A vaccine.
+Recommended immunizations/medications per CDC (as of September 13, 2017) include the Hepatitis A and Hepatitis B vaccine.
 CDC recommends that you are up-to-date on routine vaccines before every trip.
 These vaccines include measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot.
 Please be sure to check the CDC for additional recommended immunizations.

 See the Budget Sheet near the top of this page (click on "Summer") and the Fund your Experience page on the Education Abroad website.

-Upon confirmation of participation, program participants will pay a $500 deposit (including a non-refundable $150 Education Abroad Fee).
+Upon confirmation of participation, program participants will pay a $500 commitment deposit (including a non-refundable $150 Education Abroad Fee).
 The $500 deposit will be applied to the final program cost balance.
 If a participant withdraws from a program, the participant will be responsible for any irrecoverable costs associated with the program at the time of withdrawal.
-The deposit payment will be due on Wednesday, February 8, 2017.
+The deposit payment will be due on Monday, February 12, 2018.